 Quick Summary

-- ChatGPT referral share at all-time low: Down to 76.85% in April 2026 from over 84% a year ago, three consecutive months of decline.
+- ChatGPT held over 84% just a year ago and has now seen three consecutive months of decline.

-- ChatGPT is adding ads: OpenAI confirmed ads in Free and Go tiers, creating a new commercial layer competing with organic citations.
+- OpenAI is rolling out ads in ChatGPT Free and Go tiers, creating a new commercial layer competing with organic citations.

 Two pieces of news landed within days of each other and the AEO industry has barely connected them.
 On May 14, 2026, Anthropic reaffirmed in a public post that Claude will remain ad-free permanently.
 The same day, Statcounter released referral data showing ChatGPT’s market share has fallen to its lowest level since tracking began.
 Read together, these are not unrelated stories.
 They are the same story.